 Congratulations!
-The time has come when you can no longer do it alone.
-Yes, it’s time for you to hire your first employee.
+The time has come when you can no longer run your business alone.
+Yes, it’s time for you to hire your FIRST remote employee.

 You have managed to expand your startup to where it is today, but you have reached the point where you need to hire a helping hand to keep growing.
 While this is a very exciting milestone, you must also be prepared for everything that comes along with bringing on a new hire.
 Hiring someone requires you to understand the legal obligations, expenses, liabilities, and time you must invest before jumping into this process.